ComplianceAsCode/content/utils/ansible_galaxy_readme_template.md

 N/A

-Example Playbook
+Example Role Usage
 ----------------

 Run `ansible-galaxy install RedHatOfficial.@ROLE_NAME@` to download and install the role.
-Then you can use the following playbook snippet.
+Then, you can use the following playbook snippet to run the Ansible role:

     - hosts: all
       roles:
          - { role: RedHatOfficial.@ROLE_NAME@ }

-Then first check the playbook using (on the localhost):
+Then, check the playbook using (on the localhost) the following example:

     ansible-playbook -i "localhost," -c local --check playbook.yml